Secondary Education (Talent Development) (M.A.)

 Program Overview

-The M.A. degree program in Secondary Education with a concentration in Talent Development equip students with skills and conceptual knowledge for advanced teaching, mentoring, leadership roles in classrooms, educational systems, or communities.
-Students may choose one of two emphasis options: (a) fostering educator and student transformative learning, creativity, and talent, or (b) teaching and transforming advanced and gifted education.
-Graduates of these versatile degree programs are well-positioned for an array of job opportunities such as mentoring program leader; teacher of advanced, gifted, and honors classes; instructional coordinator; talent development coach; classroom teacher with enhanced creativity skills; and community-based education specialist.
+The M.A. degree program in Secondary Education with a concentration in Talent Development equips students with skills and conceptual knowledge for advanced teaching, mentoring, and leadership roles in classrooms, educational systems, or communities related to student and educator talent development.
+Graduates of this versatile degree program are well-positioned for an array of job opportunities such as mentoring program leader; teacher of advanced and honors classes; instructional coordinator; talent development coach; classroom teacher with enhanced creativity skills; and community-based education specialist.
 The programs also provide a foundation for doctoral studies in education.

 Course Work